 Different types of string operations are,

 A substring is the basic unit of access in a string.
-Unlike other array elements substrings have their own meaning.
-To access a substring we need the following informations,
+Unlike other array elements, substrings have their own meaning.
+To access a substring we need the following information,

 - Name of the string.

 - Position of the first character of the substring in the given string.